Prevention of Ectopic Pregnancy

 Genetic Cilia Deficiencies Some women are born with fewer functional cilia inside their fallopian tubes.
 Predisposes individuals to recurrent or bilateral ectopic events.

 Furthermore, a previous history of ectopic pregnancy represents a significant warning signal.
-Having one prior ectopic event automatically elevates the risk for future pregnancies to approximately 10%.
+Having one prior ectopic event automatically elevates the risk for future pregnancies to approximately 6 to 16 %.
 This increase occurs due to permanent structural damage sustained by the inner lining of the tube.

 Advanced Prevention and Safe Conception Protocols